the-vishal-kumar/nodejs-typescript-rest-boilerplate/PROBLEM.md

 1. **Customer add a repayments:**

-   - The customer can add a repayment with amount greater than or equal to the scheduled repayment amount
+   - The user/customer can add a repayment with amount greater than or equal to the scheduled repayment amount
    - Change the status of the scheduled repayment to PAID
    - If all the scheduled repayments connected to a loan are PAID, the status of loan is automatically changed to PAID